aag5734/SI-Exercises/CS342/Fall2223/Week14/14B/Scheduling&Security.md

         - **ANSWER: It overwrites whatever comes after it, this can be dangerous if it’s, say, right next to some passwords in memory**

-## Birds and Catching Up

-Use the first five minutes of the session to draw a few birds on the board.

-It went well last time when I had one person in the session so I’m hoping that more students will show up so that the activity can be more fun.

-Also spend this time just catching up with students. ie. Ask them about their progress on the project/homework, how they’re feeling about the final, etc.

 ## Scheduling Review

 Review the basics of scheduling processes, refer to the writeup above for major topics up until dynamic and static quantums

-To show how quantums and processes are done, I will act as the processor with the students acting as a process that wants to get executed.
+To show how quantums and processes are done, act as the processor with the students acting as a process that wants to get executed.

-I will assign each student with some random runtime (12, 4, 87, etc)
+Assign each student with some random runtime (12, 4, 87, etc)

-For starters, I’ll give them an example of a processor that takes in processes by FIFO (refer to writeup) by lining students up in a line
+For starters, Give them an example of a processor that takes in processes by FIFO (refer to writeup) by lining students up in a line

 Repeat this with SJF/SJN

 Now we want to demonstrate static and dynamic quantums.
 We’ll do this pretty similarly to the last demonstration.

-For static quantums, I’ll just assign some quantum to the first process in line.
+For static quantums, assign some quantum to the first process in line.

 For dynamic quantums, have students take a random number of markers from the board.
-I will give the student with the greatest number of markers a better quantum than those who give less.
+Give the student with the greatest number of markers a better quantum than those who give less.

 Hopefully this fun activity gives students a clearer view on what is (in my opinion) a more difficult subject.